PoojaniPerera/log-monitor/README.md

 # log-monitor
-A python based app to monitor job duration from log files and print alerts
+A python based script to monitor job duration from log files and generate report containing warning and error alerts

 ## Description